polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ### Compatibility

-Proposal in this form is not compatible with older toold that do not implement proper MetadataV14 self-descriptive features; those would have to be upgraded to include a new signed extensions field.
+Proposal in this form is not compatible with older tools that do not implement proper MetadataV14 self-descriptive features; those would have to be upgraded to include a new signed extensions field.

 ## Prior Art and References